Freshworks Inc (FRSH) Shares Rise Despite Market Challenges - News Heater

 Sponsored

-The average price suggested by analysts for FRSH is $23.40, which is $2.4 above the current market price.
-The public float for FRSH is 155.41M, and currently, shorts hold a 6.19% of that float.
-The average trading volume for FRSH on December 12, 2023 was 2.28M shares.
+The public float for FRSH is 157.82M, and currently, short sellers hold a 6.10% ratio of that float.
+The average trading volume of FRSH on December 19, 2023 was 2.33M shares.

 FRSH’s Market Performance